HPE

 Our color palette is only impactful when used in the correct context.
 Accommodating both light and dark modes of a user experience with the appropriate color palette creates a successful customer experience.

-For more direction on how to use background colors within your layout, see Background Colors Guidance.
+For more direction on how to use background colors within your layout, see background colors guidance.

 Background palette